Editor's Note: This blog was originally published in October 2019 and has been republished with new content in July 2023.

 - Potentially creates content (if you don’t have a designated Content Creator)

 - Potentially promotes content or ad campaigns (if you don’t have a Social Media Advertiser)

 2) The Social Media Content Creator and Curator

-Skills: Aside from a strong background in copywriting, this individual should definitely understand the basics of SEO.
+Aside from a strong background in copywriting, this individual should definitely understand the basics of SEO.
 Command over the main social media platforms and content management systems (CMS), like WordPress or HubSpot, is also key to this individual’s daily performance.
-Strong research skills coupled with time management skills will also help this individual manage several social channels and effectively curate third-party content that your target audience will appreciate.
+Strong research skills coupled with time management skills will also help this individual manage several social channels and effectively curate third-party content that their target audience will appreciate.